 - You don't care to learn deep ClickHouse internals

-- You want more control over how to scale and tune your cluster
+- You want more granular control over your database, including direct access to internal configurations.

 - You can take the time to understand ClickHouse internals

-- You want to host your database on-premises
+- You prefer to host your database on-premises or require more control over cloud deployment.

 If you're ready to try Tinybird based on that info, you can sign up here.
 There's a generous free tier with no time limit and no credit card required.